Probate and Estate Administration

 If a Grant of Representation is required, we will discuss how involved you would like us to be.

 Most assets held in joint names pass by survivorship.
-You only need to provide a copy of the Death Certificate to the relevant institution.
-The institution will automatically transfer the asset into the survivor’s name.
+You may need to provide a copy of the Death Certificate to the relevant institution for them to transfer the asset into the survivor’s name.

 What are the fees involved?